 Our results also has implications for bidding rings (cartels) in auctions.
 In this literature, McAfee and McMillan (1992) find an optimal mechanism for collusion that agrees with our results.
 Namely, if the hazard rate is decreasing, bidders should participate in the auction non-cooperatively; however, if the hazard rate is increasing, then bidders should bid the reserve price whenever they value the object more than the reserve.
 In this application, the cartel's objective is congruent to that of our designer while the bids are analogous to our wasteful signal.
-Hence, our results indicate that the McAfee and McMillan results apply more generally.32 Moreover, a connection would show that in many cases the optimal collusive policy would be something more complicated such as an increasing bid function that reaches a peak or bidding the reserve price for low values and then jump to bidding higher values.
+Hence, our results indicate that the McAfee and McMillan results apply more generally.
+Moreover, a connection would show that in many cases the optimal collusive policy would be something more complicated such as an increasing bid function that reaches a peak or bidding the reserve price for low values and then jump to bidding higher values.
+In another direction, our idea of having private opportunity costs (in addition to values) can be applied to other applications where such costs have so far been assumed to be identical (such as in scheduling of appointments, McAfee and Miller, 2009).
+Another area where our analysis of non-market mechanisms may apply is club membership with limited vacancies (see Hillman and Swan, 1983).